scipy-conference/scipy_proceedings/papers/mahzad_khoslessan/mahzad_khoslessan.rst

 In order for this, we set the number of tasks to be three times the number of workers (:math:`N_\text{Blocks} = 3*N_\text{cores}`).
 Striping is also activated and is set to three which is also equal to number of nodes.
 Figures :ref:`speedup-IO-600x-oversubscribing` show the speed up, and I/O time per frame plots obtained for XTC file format (600X).
-As can be seen, IO time is level across parallelism up to 72 cores which means that striping is helpful for leveling IO time per frame across all cores.
+As can be seen, IO time is level across parallelism up to 72 cores because of striping.
-However, based on the timing plots shown in Figure :ref:`timing-600x-oversubscribing`, there is a time difference between average total compute and I/O time and job execution time which reveals that oversubscribing does not help to remove the stragglers and as a result the overall speed-up is not improved as compared to what we had in Figure :ref:`speedup-600x`.
+However, based on the timing plots shown in Figure :ref:`timing-600x-oversubscribing`, there is a time difference between average total compute and I/O time and job execution time which reveals that oversubscribing does not help to remove the stragglers and as a result the overall speed-up is not improved.
 Figure :ref:`Dask-time-stacked-comparison` shows time comparison on different parts of the calculations.
 Bars are subdivided into the contribution of overhead in the calculations, communication time and RMSD calculation across parallelism from 1 to 72.
 RMSD calculation is the time spent on RMSD tasks, and communication time is the time spent for gathering RMSD arrays calculated by each processor rank.